 ++ Denotes that the school board oath is more restrictive than the state's general public officer oaths.

 1/ Denotes that the school board oath is governed by or relies exclusively on a state's general oath.

-2/ Denotes that the oath applies specifically to school boards.
+2/ Denotes that the oath applies specifically to school boards or a vote)